강의

 Section 3.
 Getting Started with App Router

 The center of attention!
 We explore App Router.
-We'll learn what App Router is, what technical differences it has, and also look at basic usage together.
+We'll look at what App Router is, what technical differences it has, and also examine its basic usage.

 Section 3.
 Getting Started with App Router